 If your excuse is that you don’t know how to get started, then keep reading.
 By the end of this three-part series, you should have the basics you need to start.
 You’ll probably have a few questions along the way, so email me or tweet at me and we can talk through it together.

 Let’s get started…

 If you don’t have marketing automation or a third-party tool, you can get away with creating some good-ish reports with standard Salesforce functionality.
-Simply follow the four steps below and you’ll be on your way.
+Here’s how to measure Salesforce marketing attribution and prove ROI in 4 steps:

 Step One: Ensure you’re using these Three Ingredients for Marketing Attribution in Salesforce

 It starts with creating a Salesforce campaign, which essentially is a marketing initiative that you want to track.
 Remember to use the following three fields on the campaign: